 Sometimes, you read something that feels both nostalgic and painfully relevant.
 That’s exactly how I felt reading the reflection article by Thomas L. Good, one of the pioneers in research on teacher expectations and their effects on students.
 His look back on over 50 years of research radiates a love for the profession—and frustration that many of those insights have barely made it into (international) education policy.
 And believe me, that makes it both thought-provoking and a little confronting.

-Good takes us back to 1968, a year of social unrest and civil rights protests in the U.S., when most people still believed that schools and teachers had little influence on student achievement.
-Against that backdrop, Rosenthal and Jacobson published their now-famous Pygmalion in the Classroom—a study suggesting that when teachers believed certain students would “bloom,” those students actually performed better.
-Magic?
-Not quite.
-The study was heavily criticized, and many people still cite it without ever having actually read it—but it did spark something: the idea that expectations do matter.
+Good takes us back to 1968, a year marked by social unrest and civil rights protests in the United States.
+At that time, many people believed that schools and teachers had little influence on student achievement.
+Against this background, Rosenthal and Jacobson published their now-famous Pygmalion in the Classroom.
+In that study, they argued that when teachers believed certain students would “bloom,” those students actually performed better.
+At first glance, this sounded like magic.
+In reality, it was not.
+Soon after publication, critics challenged the study, and to this day, many people still cite it without having read it carefully.
+Nevertheless, it sparked a lasting idea: expectations matter.

-Good ends with a warm plea: listen to teachers, work with them, not around them, and keep looking for ways to translate research insights into classroom practice.
-There are no magic recipes—just usable tools.
+In the end, Good closes with a simple and generous plea.
+He calls on us to listen to teachers, work with them, not around them, and keep translating research into classroom practice.
+There are no magic recipes.
+What we do have are tools that teachers can actually use.

 Abstract of the article: